6 Drivers of Change

 - Our planet is globally connected.

-The world of work in the 21st century will require these skills:
+The world of work in the digital age will require 10 skills:

-Cross-cultural competency.
-Can you operate in different cultural settings?
+- Cross-cultural competency: The ability to operate in different cultural settings.

-Entrepreneurialism.
-Can you meet an unsatisfied demand or radically improve the performance of something?
+- Entrepreneurialism: The ability to meet an unsatisfied demand or to radically improve the